 Mount Rinjani trekking.
 Unlike late 2018 and early 2019, it is possible to go trekking on Mount Rinjani again.
-As of July 2019, you can go trekking to the Crater Rim and there is even a possibility to get really close to the Summit of Mount Rinjani.
 And guess what, from April 2020 you are able to hike all the way up to the summit.
 Slowly by slowly all the trails to the summit of Gunung Rinjani are opening again.
 In this blog post, you can stay up to date of the latest news about climbing Mount Rinjani.
 Are you ready for your Mount Rinjani trek?

 For years a Rinjani trekking has been a popular outing for backpackers who want to sweat out some of the party liquids they have been enjoying elsewhere in South East Asia.
 Trekking on the second highest volcano in Indonesia has been on the bucket lists of plenty of backpackers and visitors to Indonesia.
 Mount Rinjani, in Indonesian known as Gunung Rinjani, is an active volcano on the island of Lombok in Indonesia.